 The directors acknowledge their responsibility in preparing the annual report and the financial statements of the Company in accordance with the International Financial Reporting Standards and the Mauritius Companies Act 2001.
-They also consider that the Board is fair, balanced and understandable and provide the necessary information for Shareholders and stakeholders to assess the Company's financial position and performance.
+The Board also considers that they are fair, balanced and understandable and provide the necessary information for shareholders and stakeholders to assess the Company's financial position and performance.